Cardiff Casuals Cricket Club

 Funniest moment on the Casuals field?

-I like playing for the casuals because……….
-They let me
+I like playing for the casuals because………. what the hell else would I do

-If I didn’t play so much cricket I’d be……….
-I'm sorry, I don't understand the question
+If I didn’t play so much cricket I’d be………. even fatter!

 Interesting fact…….
-Steve o is a fine and versatile character actor, appearing in many plays, television series and recently he has found his niche in adverts.
+Steve O is a fine and versatile character actor, appearing in many plays, television series and recently he has found his niche in adverts.
 He can be seen as third shopper on the right in a tesco advert and is also one of the amazed bystanders on the classic Babybell advert.
 Don't recognise him yet?
 Well you will when I tell you that he has proudly been, since 2003 the face of 'Anusol'.

 Steveo has made his 'mark' on many a player in the team - the following poem was written by a former skipper during the season of '06: